product guideMar 18, 2026·12 min read

 What attribution models are included?+

 The Assembler computes three models: first-touch (100% credit to first interaction), last-touch (100% credit to last interaction before deal creation), and linear (equal credit across all touchpoints).
 The report presents all three so your team can compare and decide which model fits your go-to-market.
+The system prompts are standalone text files — edit scoring thresholds and output formats without touching the workflow JSON.

 What is dark funnel detection?+

 Dark funnel refers to deals that close without any attributable marketing touchpoints in HubSpot — the prospect path is invisible to your tracking.
 The Assembler counts these deals and estimates the revenue impact, helping quantify how much pipeline is outside your measurement system.
+Check the dependency matrix in the bundle for exact version requirements and credential setup steps.

 Does it integrate with ad platforms?+